 Being a business owner is all about balance.
-And sometimes that means delegating.
+Sometimes, that means delegating.
 Or, in this case, automating.
 By setting up an automated campaign, you can nurture your leads and put valuable, engaging marketing into place without having to compromise on your business’s most precious commodity—time.

 In fact, with the right segmenting and the right timing, you’ll be able to build loyalty and grow your sales with a single campaign in a single click.

 Now that you understand the basics, you can put one (or several) campaigns in motion.
 The best drip campaigns are built with two things: content and a well-segmented list of customers.
-Because knowing what your customer’s interests are helps tailor your messaging to them and creates a targeted and engaging campaign.
+Knowing your customers’ interests will help you tailor your messaging to them and create a targeted and engaging campaign.

-Take, for instance, a customer segment that is based on their fitness goals.
-You could group them into “gain muscle”, “lose weight” or “improve stamina” and, from there, adjust your content accordingly.
+Take, for instance, a customer segment based on fitness goals.
+You could group them into “gain muscle,” “lose weight,” or “improve stamina” and, from there, adjust your content accordingly.

 This type of campaign is structured as a funnel, so your initial message should be very broad and general.
-For example, if you are speaking to the customers’ whose fitness goals were to gain muscle.
-Your first text could say:
+For example, if you are speaking to customers whose fitness goals were to gain muscle, your first text could say:

-The soft sell puts your brand into the hands of your customer without being overbearing—it simply shows your know your stuff!
-(And everyone needs a little nudge on Mondays.)
-The second message should be slightly more targeted and speak more to your gym’s services:
+The soft sell puts your brand into customers’ hands without being overbearing—it simply shows you know your stuff (and everyone needs a little nudge on Mondays).
+The second message should be slightly more targeted and speak more about your gym’s services:

-The link could take the reader to content on your gym’s blog and detail both weight-lifting exercises as well as machine exercises; this creates value for your gym by being the source of information as well as equipment.
+The link could take the reader to content on your gym’s blog and detail both weightlifting exercises as well as machine exercises.
+This creates value for your gym by making you a source of information as well as a workout venue.

 This should link to a landing page that was created for this specific segment and offer.